SciML/NeuralPDE.jl/docs/src/pinn/neural_adapter.md

 # Transfer Learning with Neural Adapter

+!!! warn

+    This documentation page is out of date.

 Transfer learning is a machine learning technique where a model trained on one task is re-purposed on a second related task.

 `neural_adapter` is method that trains a neural network using the results from an already obtained prediction.